ubuntu-assist/html-web-page-analyzer/README.md

 ### Running

-Use the below command to build the project and run from the project root directory.
-The project will build and run in a embedded tomcat instance.
+Use the following command to build the project and run it from the project's root directory.
+The project will be built and executed in an embedded Tomcat instance.

 ```
 mvn spring-boot:run
 ```

-If the build is successful then you should see something like this in the console
+If the build is successful, you will see something similar to this in the console:

 ```
   .   ____          _            __ _ _